-The net pension liability was determined by an actuarial valuation as of June 30, 2020.
-Update procedures were used to roll forward the net pension liability to the June 30, 2021, measurement date using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of June 30, 2021.
+Update procedures were used to roll forward the total pension liability to the June 30, 2022, measurement date using the following actuarial assumptions, applied to all periods included in the measurement:

-• Salary Increases 3.50% - 4.25% ٠ Fixed Income and Variable Income Investment Returns 2.20% - 9.30%
+٠ Salary Increases 3.50%-4.25% • Fixed Income and Variable Income Investment Returns 2.2% - 9.30%

 Mortality rates were developed using the Society of Actuaries' Pub.
 H-2010 mortality rates which vary by member status (e.g., active, retiree, or survivor), as the base table.
-The OSA applied age offsets as appropriate to better tailor the mortality rates to the demographics of each plan.
-OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
+The Office of the State Actuary applied age offsets as appropriate to better tailor the mortality rates to the demographics of each plan.
+ISA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
 Under "generational" mortality, a member is assumed to receive additional mortality improvements in each future year throughout their lifetime.

-Most actuarial assumptions used in the June 30, 2020, valuation were based on the results of the August 2013-2018 Demographic Experience Study Report and the 2019 Economic Experience Study.
-Additional assumptions for subsequent events and law changes are current as of the 2019 actuarial valuation report.
+Most actuarial assumptions used in the June 30, 2021, valuation were based on the results of the August 2021 Higher Education SRP Experience Study.
+Additional assumptions related to the salary growth were based on feedback from financial administrators of the Higher Education Supplemental Retirement Plans.